 16. Prescription medication

 I learned this one the hard way.
 Make sure you keep your medication in the label/script so that you can refill if needed.
 If you take them out and put them into a smaller container to save room, you’ll likely be questioned by TSA.

 17. Albatross safety razor

 I used to fly through plastic razors before I made the switch to zero-waste living.
-I recently purchased the Albatross safety razor and was surprised at how much of a better shave I get.
-I also love that it comes in a biodegradable hemp razor bag -- it’s so cute and stylish!
+I recently purchased this rose gold safety razor and was surprised at how much of a better shave I get.

 Instead of using tissues that are typically wrapped in plastic (if you get the small travel size), simply pack 1-2 handkerchiefs.
 I use my grandma’s old ones and it’s insane how durable they are.
 They’re also super cute and remind me of her every time I whip it out.
 If you can’t find one around your house, pick one up at a local estate sale.